-Concrete Dissolver for Drains Removes Unwanted Concrete Quickly
+Concrete Dissolver for Drains Effectively Removes Unwanted Concrete

+Wondering how to dissolve concrete in a drain pipe?
 Using a concrete dissolver for drains is the best way to fix many mistakes made during construction.
-Construction workers become so rushed to finish a project that they are sloppy in their use of concrete.
-This sloppy use causes concrete to find its way into unwanted places.
+Construction workers are often under tremendous pressure to stay on schedule to finish a project, and unfortunately, things get overlooked, and mistakes are made.
+These mistakes sometimes include concrete finding its way into unwanted places like sewer pipes.

-Croc Crete is professionally developed to soften concrete, making it easy to remove from unwanted places.
-This powerful solution attacks concrete at its core, breaking it down into its liquid form.
-Then contractors can clean it away using a water jet or a wet/dry vac.
+Croc Crete concrete mortar dissolver is professionally developed to soften and dissolve concrete, making it easy to remove from unwanted places.
+This powerful solution attacks concrete at its core, breaking it down into a sand slurry form and allowing it to be cleaned away using a water jet or a wet/dry vac.
 It’s that easy.

-During renovations or home repairs, cement is accidentally spilled around drains.
-The liquid mixture seeps into the drainage system and clings to the sides of pipes where it hardens.
-This likely occurs around bends in the PVC pipes.
-As a result, water moves more slowly through the pipes.
+During renovations or home repairs, sometimes cement accidentally finds its way into the drains.
+The cement mixture seeps into the drainage system and settles to the bottom of the pipes where it hardens.
+This likely occurs in the area where the concrete was introduced into the PVC pipes.
+As a result, water moves more slowly through the pipes, or the flow may be completely stopped.

-In most cases, the blockage is small enough that it’s not noticeable right away.
-But over time, other particles cling to the concrete and slowly clog the drain until it backs up.
-Homeowners try to unclog the drain and it might work a few times.
-But eventually, the blockage becomes so severe that conventional repair is not possible.
+In some cases, the blockage is small enough that it’s not noticeable right away.
+But over time, other particles cling to the concrete and slowly build up, clogging the drain until it backs up.
+Homeowners try to unclog the drain, and it might work with limited success.
+Eventually, the pipes become damaged from repeated clearing of the blockages, and once the pipe is broken, you will have much bigger problems to deal with, like breaking up the floor to replace the section of broken and clogged pipe.
+So, what will dissolve concrete?

 How to Clear Cement Blockage From a Drainage System